The MFA in Dance

 Theatre 14 and the smaller, flexible Hallie Flanagan Studio Theatre, are served by a fully equipped scene shop with paint frame elevator, dressing rooms, and professional scene and costume shops.

-Mendenhall Center for the Performing Arts houses dance studios, faculty offices, classrooms, lighting and set design labs, and Werner Josten Performing Arts Library.
+Mendenhall Center for the Performing Arts houses dance studios, faculty offices, classrooms, lighting and set design labs, and the Werner Josten Performing Arts Library.

 Mendenhall Center for the Performing Arts was designed in 1961 by architect Helge Westermann, who at the time had just completed work on the Juilliard School of Music at Lincoln Center.

 Werner Josten Performing Arts Library is home to an extensive collection of texts, scripts, scores and recordings.
 Listening rooms and stations are available for student use.

 For more than 40 years, the remarkable dance artists pursuing an MFA have enhanced the creative energy of Smith and the Five College Dance Department.
 Smith alumni have gone on in the dance world to perform and choreograph on the national and regional levels; some have established their own dance companies; many have become artist-educators in secondary schools and colleges and universities all over the world.

 “At Smith, I gained a thoughtful approach to dance—taking nothing for granted.
 Always addressing the intent and meaning behind movement has made me a better artist and teacher.
 I learned to work with integrity and with an openness to new ideas and concepts about dance.”